 The mobile libraries carry a wide range of adult and children's books, along with audio books, Internet access and a free request service for books not in stock.
 The mobile library service has been an integral part of Cork County Council's response to the reading and information needs of the public since the early 1960s.

 Despite an expanded branch network, the mobile library service still plays a key role in delivering a library service to isolated communities, those with limited access to transport, people with disabilities and young people.
 The mobile library brings the local authority service to the heart of the rural community.

-See our Mobile Libraries Schedule.
+See our Mobile Libraries Calendar.

 Contact details for the mobiles are:

 This statement relates to our privacy practices in connection with this website and associated library services and the Library Management System.
 Cork County Council is not responsible for the content or privacy practices of other websites.
 Any external links to other websites are clearly identifiable as such.

 Cork County Council takes its security responsibilities seriously, employing appropriate physical and technical measures including the use of a Staff Access Control system with audit controls and staff training and awareness.
 We have internal procedures and computer interfaced protective barriers to keep your information as safe and secure as we possibly can.
 We cannot, however, guarantee the privacy or confidentiality of any information, whether or not relating to you as the user, passing over the Internet via non-secured email.

 Collection of Customer Personal Data

 In order for to provide you with the Library Service and a Single Management Library System services we collect and use the data relating to you as a library user.
 The only information that is collected by us is information which you chose to send us by email, information provided when opting to take out library membership online or information provided when logging on and using our online services.
 This data is used to manage and administer the library user’s account and for operational reasons and includes: